oneapi-src/level-zero-spec/scripts/core/SPIRV.rst

 -  **UniformConstant**

-Environments that support extensions or optional features may allow additional types in an entry point’s parameter list.
+Environments that support extensions or optional features may allow additional types in an entry pointâ€™s parameter list.

 Required Capabilities
 =====================